Constipation in dogs is defined as difficulty in passing stool or an inability to do so over an extended period of time.

 - High fluid loss during febrile illnesses

-- Ingestion of foreign objects such as Lego bricks
+- Swallowing foreign objects like Lego pieces

 - Weak intestinal wall